greenboxal/doggohub/doc/administration/auth/ldap.md

 This example uses ldapsearch and assumes you are using ActiveDirectory.
-The following query returns the login names of the users that will be allowed to log in to GitLab if you configure your own user_filter.
+The following query returns the login names of the users that will be allowed to log in to DoggoHub if you configure your own user_filter.

 ```
 ldapsearch -H ldaps://$host:$port -D "$bind_dn" -y bind_dn_password.txt  -b "$base" "$user_filter" sAMAccountName